Oskar Dillon

-Oskar Dillon (born 10 February 1999), is an Australian professional footballer who plays as a centre back for Oakleigh Cannons in NPL Victoria.
+Oskar Dillon (born 10 February 1999), is an Australian professional footballer who plays as a centre back for Gold Coast Knights.

 Club career

 Gold Coast Knights

 Dillon was part of the 2019 NPL Queensland championship winning Gold Coast Knights team.
 He played the full game and scored the winning goal, a free-kick from 25 yards out, as the Knights' defeated Olympic FC 2-1 in the 2019 NPL Queensland Grand Final on 14 September 2019, claiming their first piece of top-flight silverware.
 After an impressive campaign, Dillon was awarded the NPL Queensland Young Player of the Year at the inaugural Football in Queensland Awards Night.

 Western United

 On 2 January 2020, Dillon signed his first professional contract with Western United, penning a one-year deal for the 2019-20 season.
 He made his debut in a Round 15 clash against Central Coast Mariners, playing the full game as United ran out 3-0 winners at GMHBA Stadium.
 Dillon was released by the club at the end of the 2019–20 A-League.